Moh-Ayman/Splunk-Custom-Command/README.md

 # Splunk-Custom-Command
-Sample Custom Command for Converting number in format of int() to Binary
+Sample Custom Command for Converting numbers in format of int() to Binary